frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/manufacturing/bill-of-materials.md

   * Select the Item for which you want to make the BOM.
   * Add the operations that you have to go through to make that particular Item in the “Operations” table.
 For each operation, you will be asked to enter a Workstation.
 You must create new Workstations as and when necessary.

+#### Figure 2: Select Operations-Optional

 ![Bill of Materials with Operations](assets/frappe_io/images/erpnext/mfg-bom-3.png)

   * Add the list of Items you require for each operation, with its quantity.
 This Item could be a purchased Item or a sub-assembly with its own BOM.
 If the row Item is a manufactured Item and has multiple BOMs, select the appropriate BOM.
 You can also define if a part of the Item goes into scrap.

 Workstations are defined only for product costing purposes not inventory.
 Inventory is tracked in Warehouses not Workstations.